panpf/zoomimage/docs/wiki/subsampling.md

 Components that integrate the image loading library can use the memory caching feature without any additional work, while components that do not integrate the image loading library need to implement their own first
-[TileBitmapCache] Then set the `tileBitmapCache` property to use the memory cache feature
+[TileImageCache] Then set the `tileImageCache` property to use the memory cache feature

 example: